 In this case, we've got this image here.
 We can copy the image address, paste it in.
 Here, you want to have a short description of the article, what is the article about.
 Typically, maybe you would use a meta-description or write an abstract of it so the search engines can better understand what it's about.
 The author can be either a person or an organization.
 It's a person in this case.
 Publisher is included in search, and then we can do the logo URL here, copy image address.

-You right click on that and that'll pop up, if you haven't used the copy image address before.
+You right-click on that and that'll pop up, if you haven't used the copy image address before.
 Then this article was posted on August 9th, so we can do our date picker here.
 August 9th, and it was last modified that same day, and there we go.
 We've pulled out the basic things that we need to build out our structured data.

 Now, we want to validate this code and make sure that it works correctly.
-So we can go ahead and click validate, and this is going to open the structured data testing tool.
+We can click validate, and this is going to open the structured data testing tool.
 Now, this tool is going out, but it's still one of the best tools out there to validate your structured data.
 As you can see, we've got no warnings, we've got no issues.
 Again, we can test this in rich results.
 Test the code over here.
 Always important to test your code before you put it on your site, make sure that it's working correctly.
 If it's eligible, we've got an article here, and here's all of the different types of information you want.

-So I said that you could add more images in, right?
+I said that you could add more images in, right?
 If you want to do that, it's pretty simple.
-In your code here, let's go ahead and copy it, and we'll bring it over to a text editor here.
+In your code here, let's copy it, and we'll bring it over to a text editor here.
 Now open up a new one now paste the code in.
 What I like ...
 This is Sublime Text.
 I like it because it makes it really easy to read.
 Then you can select the different types of code you're using, and it will help you really see it better.
 No affiliation with them, but definitely check them out if you're interested.
 If you want to add more than one image, you need to create this bracket here.
 You'll see once I add this in, I can now add another image.
 In my article, I have a few images that I would like to mark up and tell the search engines about.
 Maybe it's a product feature image right here, so I can copy this image address and I can paste that in here.
 We always need quotation marks around our images or any of the inputs that we're putting in here.

 The next thing I want to do is maybe find another image, so I'll go ahead and copy.
-So go ahead and copy this image address again, and you can put as many images in here as you want.
+Copy this image address again, and you can put as many images in here as you want.
 There's no set rule.
 Now, in between each one of these, you're going to want or need a comma, except on the last one.
 You don't put a comma right here.
 You put it on the outside of that square bracket that we added.
 This allows us to have multiple images.
 Notice here, when I didn't have that comma in, I had this little pink warning sign right here.
 That's letting me know, "Hey, this code is broken.
 Not correct."
 So you need to put the comma right here, because that comma tells the crawler to keep looking at the code.
 If we didn't have that comma there, it would stop.
 It wouldn't look at any of this code down here, so that's an important thing to do.
 If you want to add different images, you can definitely do it straight here in the JSON-LD.